DonkeyMobile/donkey-assessment/frontend-developer-assignment.md

 ## Description
 A user must be able to sign in.
-After successfully signing in, the main page must be displayed.
+After successfully signing in, the main page must be displayed with groups and a lot of posts.

 1. Create a branch.
-2. Implement a good looking React app with two pages (sign-in and main page).
-Sign-in call can be mocked.
+2. Implement a good looking React app.
+All the data can be mocked.
 3. Create a pull request on this repository.

 Happy coding! 🤓